 - 5 minutes for Q&A with the judges.
 Each round will allow participants to have 15 minutes to pitch their idea or concept and 5 minutes for Q&A with the judges.

 Teams will not be able to change their overall concept or idea between rounds.
 Teams can modify their presentation and practice to polish their delivery, but the fundamental concept or idea must remain the same throughout the competition.

 Teams will be able to use PowerPoint, visual aids, props, or other items during their pitch.

-Each team will sign up for one 20 minute timeslot for their pitch.
-First rounds will occur between February 21 and March 15.
+Each team will sign up for one 20-minute timeslot for their pitch.
+First rounds will occur Monday - Friday between February 13 - March 3 and March 13-17.
 Sign-ups will be first come, first served.
 First round judging will be done by a panel largely consisting of MBA candidates from the Goizueta Business School.

 Teams selected to advance to the semi-final round will be eligible to participate in a coaching session with a Business Communication Coach at Goizueta Business School.
 The focus of the session will be on style and approach, not on the content of the venture itself.
 Coaching sessions will be announced in the coming weeks.
 Teams may sign up for coaching on a first come, first served basis.

 Note: The winner of the Siperstein Business Plan Competition may bypass first round judging and automatically advance to the semi-final round of the Pitch the Summit competition.

 (Friday, March 31)